 Can there be more wind than this?
 Of course!

-Once in a blue moon, we will have weathers like this and that is a red alert.
-Roads are closed and you probably won’t be able to go anywhere.
+Once in a blue moon, we will have weather like this, a red alert.
+Roads are closed, and you probably won’t be able to go anywhere.

 There will be road signs like this.

-What it says is “Road is closed due to weather, if you insist to drive on, whatever happens, is your problem”.
+It says, “The road is closed due to weather”; if you insist on driving on, whatever happens is your problem.

 Okay, now that we have dealt with the worst of them all, ice cannot be that bad, right?
-Yes, it is not that bad, just different kinds of bad.
+Yes, it is not that bad; it is just different kinds of wrong.

 You can find the road conditions like the picture above on www.road.is.
 It is updated several times a day.

-Green – the road is normal, just drive like normal.
+Green – the road is normal; drive like normal.

-Orange – a little bit of ice or snow but should not cause any problem, just pay attention when you drive.
+Orange is a little ice or snow, but it should not cause problems; pay attention when driving.

-Dark Blue – Extremely slippery road, if you do not have spikes on your tires, don’t even think about driving on it.
-Even if you have spikes, it is still slippery so drive slowly and carefully.
+Dark Blue is a highly slippery road; if you do not have spikes on your tires, don’t even think about driving.
+It is still tricky even if you have spikes, so go slowly and carefully.

-White – Road is cover in 10cm of snow, if you are in a Lamborghini or Ferrari, you won’t be able to pass cos you are too low.
+White – The Road is covered in 10cm of snow; if you are in a Lamborghini or Ferrari, you won’t be able to pass cos you are too low.

 Pink – Difficult road, 10-20 cm of snow.
 Only 4×4 vehicles can manage these roads.

-Black – Very difficult road, more than 20cm of snow.
+Black – Tough road, more than 20cm of snow.
 Only large jeeps (aka super jeeps) can manage these roads.

 Red – Closed/Impassable.
 Simple.
 It’s closed.
-If you insist to use this road, whatever happens, is your problem.
+If you insist on using this road, whatever happens is your problem.

 Gray/Gray with a question mark – No winter service.
-Nobody is using this road and nobody is monitoring this road so nobody knows how the road conditions are so you can find out if you want to and we will read about it in the news.
+Nobody is using this road or monitoring it, so nobody knows what the road conditions are.
+So you can find out if you want to, and we will read about it in the news.